subspace/tracker/readme.md

 join() -> When a host joins it shares it's info and signs to prove authenticity.
 This will create a new entry in the LHT, and the join will be saved in the entry log.

 leave() -> When a host leaves gracefully it sends a signed leave proof.
-This update the existing in the LHT, accruing a time balance and setting the status offline, and the leave will be appended to the log.
+This update the existing in the LHT, accruing a time uptime and setting the status offline, and the leave will be appended to the log.

 failure() -> When neighbors of a host detect a closed socket, they will check with the hosts other neighbors before initiating PARSEC binary agreement and creating the failure proof.
-This will update an existing record in the LHT, accruing a time balance and setting the status to offline, and the failure will be appended to the log.
+This will update an existing record in the LHT, accruing a time uptime and setting the status to offline, and the failure will be appended to the log.

 rejoin() -> If the host later reconnects they will gossip a rejoin proof.
 This will set their status back to online, and they proof will be appended to the log.